berzerk0/GitPage/CTF-Writeups/Shocker-HTB.md

 + 1 host(s) tested
 ```

-`nikto` has told us the same information that the `nmap` quickscan has.
+`nikto` has told us the same information that the `nmap` quickscan has, but not much else.

+* The box runs Apache 2.4.18
+* The box runs Ubuntu

-We'll start with the shallowest dirsearch scan, and dive deeper if necessary.
+We'll start with the shallowest `dirsearch` scan, and dive deeper if necessary.

 * `dirsearch -u 'http://10.10.10.56' -e php,html,js,txt --plain-text-report = dirsearch_quick`